AditechGH/ngx-smart-forms/README.md

-# ngx-smart-forms Monorepo
+# ngx-smart-forms Library Collection

 ngx-smart-forms is a collection of Angular libraries designed to enhance form handling and validation in Angular applications.
-Each library in this monorepo offers specific functionality aimed at simplifying form creation, validation, and error display, while providing advanced customization and performance optimizations.
+Each library in this workspace offers specific functionality aimed at simplifying form creation, validation, and error display, while providing advanced customization and performance optimizations.

 ## Table of Contents